isc-projects/stork/doc/install.rst

 statistics.
 Stork does work without the Stat Commands hooks library, but will not be able to show pool utilization and other statistics.

 Stork uses Go implementation for handling TLS connections, certificates and keys.
-The secrets are stored in the PostgreSQL database.
+The secrets are stored in the PostgreSQL database, in the `secret` table.

 For the ``Stork Server``, a PostgreSQL database (https://www.postgresql.org/) version 11 or later is required.
 It may work with
 PostgreSQL 10, but this has not been tested.
 The general installation procedure for PostgreSQL is OS-specific and is not included